timretout/apt-transport-tor/README.md

     deb     tor://<long string>.onion/debian unstable main
     deb-src tor://<long string>.onion/debian unstable main

+## Configuration

+Most users should not need to adjust SOCKS settings.

+By default, apt-transport-tor uses the following SOCKS proxy setting, which matches the default Tor SOCKS port:

+    socks5h://apt:apt@localhost:9050

+If you want to use a different port, you can edit the Acquire::tor::proxy apt preference:

+    Acquire::tor::proxy "socks5h://apt:apt@localhost:9050";

+Note the use of a username/password to make use of the default IsolateSOCKSAuth Tor setting for stream isolation, which requires bug fixes from Tor 0.2.4.19 to work well.
+This means your apt traffic will be sent over a different circuit from your regular Tor traffic.

+Although "sock5h://" is put explicitly in these examples, at the moment its use is hardcoded (to avoid DNS leaks).

 ## Caveats

 Downloading your Debian packages over Tor prevents an attacker who is